Degree Programs Learning Outcomes

 Mission:

 Networks continue to expand in all aspects of our personal activities from business, manufacturing, education, and health care.
 This program provides balanced coverage of technology fundamentals, emphasis on this concentration prepares students for careers in modern office environments, focused on both client/server technologies and networking technology.
 Importance is placed on operating principles of programming, hardware, software, networking models, Network operating systems, internetworking components, and industry standards along with hands-on laboratory activities for developing practical problem-solving skills.
 Students develop the ability to design, configure, secure, and troubleshoot basic local area networks (LANs) and internetworks using servers, routers, and switches.
-Integrated into the program are courses that prepare students to sit for both the Server and Networking certifications.
-Depending on the path taken, students can choose between two tracks: Networking or programming emphasis.
+Integrated into the program are courses that prepare students to sit for different national certifications.

 Web Technologies (CWTD)